 Twin Tiers Christian Academy

-ACE courses offered 2020-2021
+ACE courses offered 2023-2024

 Essay writing designed to sharpen the student's perceptions of the world and to facilitate communications with correctness, clarity, unity, organization, and depth.
-Assignments include expository writing, argumentation, and research techniques.(3 cr. hrs.)
-Meets General Education requirement in Basic Communication.
+Assignments include expository writing, argumentation, and research techniques.
+Writing Process.

 The first semester of differential and integral single variable calculus.
 Basic theory using algebraic and trigonometric function and applications are covered concurrently.
-Topics include limits, derivatives, considered by algebraically and graphically, differentials and their use as approximations, the indefinite and definite integrals with applications to areas, volumes, surface area, arc length, moments and center of mass.
+Topics include limits, derivatives, considered algebraically and graphically, differentials and their use as approximations, the indefinite and definite integrals with applications to areas, volumes, surface area, arc length, moments and center of mass.